swan-io/react-native-browser/README.md

 In order to receive deeplink on browser close event, you have to setup them first.
 We **highly** recommand defining a custom schema + url for this specific task.
 For example, `com.company.myapp://close`.

-> [!TIP]
-> Once the redirect URL is reached (a `GET` hits your server), first handle the result, then perform a server redirect to, let's say, `com.company.myapp://close?success=true` to close the browser (and pass any data back to your app using query params ✨).

 ### On iOS

 First, you need to **[enable react-native deeplinks support](https://reactnative.dev/docs/linking#enabling-deep-links)**.
 Then, edit your `Info.plist` file: